 A few days before the show, self-consciousness was as contemporary as the sun on a sunny day, but thankfully, tenacity prevented abandonment.
-Rehearsals continued up until the event, while siblings and close friends provided a solid support network, as they all huddled around the stage come performance time, and as the backing track boomed over the sound system, space for doubt or uncertainty grew thin and unreliable.
+Rehearsals continued up until the event, while siblings and close friends provided a stable support network, as they all huddled around the stage come performance time, and as the backing track boomed over the sound system, space for doubt or uncertainty grew thin and unreliable.
 Memory indicates slight worry during the performance after messing up a dance move or two.
 Internal moral dropped just a tad, but once eyes locked onto swaying bodies and smiling faces, and ears heard cheers from the voices in the room, ego received the fuel needed to push through.
 No one in that room knew the extent to which negative forces of thought kept trying to sabotage this fresh boost of ego.
-And, even within that internal struggle, a smile or two between verses and choruses made appearances, encouraging the audience to smile back, which ignited a greatly needed overflow of positive feelings.
+Moreover, even within that internal struggle, a smile or two between verses and choruses made appearances, encouraging the audience to smile back, which ignited a much-needed overflow of positive feelings.
 As the last few lines of the song came to pass, instant relief coursed through a previously tense body and mind, and feelings of success encouraged bravery.

 How familiar these sentiments feel, as they too interfered with personal acceptance and liberation of this voice of mine - particularly as it relates to singing.
 At the same time, different facets of knowledge and understanding presented themselves, making the journey all the more necessary, and after years of growth, this is the literary support this mind of mine wishes to share.